reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 - Search for roles starting with "Spa" and visit the page for the role that you have created
 - Take note of the ARN role, a string similar to that: `arn:aws:iam::123456789012:role/SpaAssumedRole`

+SPA is also assuming a role to act on the accounts that it manages.
+If you rely on AWS Control Tower then you may want to leverage the role `AWSControlTowerExecutionRole` and there is additional no IAM setup.
+If your architecture dictates the usage of another role, then please ensure that the Lambda functions of SPA will be given the permission to assume this role.
+When the setup is not correct, then access denied is reported into the logs of the Lambda functions `OnAssignedAccount` and `OnExpiredAccount`.

 ## Step 5 - Receive all events on Automation account

 Since organizational events are collected by the top-level account of the AWS Organization, we will forward these events to the default bus of the `Automation` account.
 Actually, we want to make this bus a global resource, accessible from any account.
 We modify the resource policy of the default bus so that events can be put from any account of the AWS Organization.
 This is based on Attribute-Based Access Control (ABAC), with a specific IAM condition.